-DBT was the first psychotherapy shown to be effective in treating BPD in controlled clinical trials — the most rigorous type of clinical research.
+DBT was the first psychotherapy shown to be effective in treating BPD and maladaptive under control presentations in controlled clinical trials — the most rigorous type of clinical research.
 While DBT is no longer the only therapy to have shown effectiveness in controlled trials, it has grown a large evidence base and is considered one of the best treatments for BPD in terms of documented success rates.

 International research on DBT can be found at: